alexdunham/shopping-cart/README.md

 It was made using [Create React App](https://github.com/facebook/create-react-app).
 The available scripts are below.

 Please make sure to run `npm install` first.
+This project assumes the latest versions of node and npm.

 To simply run the project to view in dev mode, run `npm start`.